 Missouri gubernatorial candidates talk transparency

-JEFFERSON CITY, Mo.
-(AP) – Missouri Democratic Auditor Nicole Galloway called out Republican Gov. Mike Parson Thursday over his office’s handling of open-records requests, as the two gubernatorial contenders tried to paint themselves as transparent leaders.
+JEFFERSON CITY, Mo. – Missouri Democratic Auditor Nicole Galloway called out Republican Gov. Mike Parson Thursday over hisoffice’s handling of open-records requests, as the two gubernatorial contenders tried to paint themselves as transparent leaders.

 Galloway and Parson spoke in separate remarks during the annual Missouri Press Association and The Associated Press Day at the Capitol.